List of historic properties in Snowflake, Arizona: The founding of Snowflake

 In 1877, the LDS Church President Brigham Young asked William Jordan Flake, to start a settlement in the northern area of what was then the Arizona Territory.
 Flake and his family joined a wagon train which was headed for the Little Colorado River region of Arizona.
 After he arrived there, he was confronted with many hardships and began looking for a new place to live.
 He met James Stinson and was able to negotiate a price for the ranch which Stinson wanted to sell.
 Flake returned to Utah to seek the counsel and blessings of Erastus Snow.
 Snow gave Flake his advice and suggested that Flake divide the Stinson Ranch into city lots and first- and second-class farm plots.
 There were twenty blocks in the original townsite each containing 4 lots.
 The townsite was named Snowflake in honor of Erastus Snow and William Flake.

 The residential areas of the town grew as settlers moved into Snowflake.
 The majority of the homes in the Snowflake Townsite Historic District were built of logs or adobe during this period.
-Skilled artisans were sent by the Latter Day Saints church in Utah to help with the settlers of new colonies.
+Skilled artisans were sent by The Church of Jesus Christ of Latter-day Saints in Utah to help with the settlers of new colonies.
 They taught their skills to the pioneers.
-Ralph Ramsay carved a horse's head and a large horseshoe in the middle of the third-story gable Of the three story house to adorn the home which he built for James Madison Flake.
+Ralph Ramsay carved a horse's head and a large horseshoe in the middle of the third-story gable of the three-story house to adorn the home which he built for James Madison Flake.
 The first LDS church in Snowflake was the Stinson/Flake Ranch house which is actually the oldest house in Snowflake.